-We hesitate to use the phrase “maintenance,” since professional maintenance is much different from what we’re about to talk about.
-This is more focused on simple upkeep for your system that we recommend homeowners take part in.
+We hesitate to use the phrase “AC maintenance” since professional HVAC maintenance is much different from what we’re about to talk about.
+This focuses more on simple upkeep for your system, so we recommend homeowners participate.
 No, we’re not asking you to open up your air conditioner and start making fixes, but you’re definitely going to need to roll up your sleeves a little bit and take care of your system.

 Changing the Air Filter